microsoft/cpp_client_telemetry/README.md

 * Trevor Lacey <tlacey@microsoft.com> - Micorosft Information Protection
 * Jason Bray <Jason.Bray@microsoft.com> - Microsoft Edge (Anaheim)

 Please refer to [owners.txt](owners.txt) file.

 ## License

-This project has adopted the internal open source model. (c) Microsoft - All Rights Reserved.
-We are currently working on contributing this project to open source under MIT license by April 2019.
-Please DO NOT SHARE THIS PROJECT SOURCE CODE EXTERNALLY until we satisfy all the legal requirements.

 Please see the [LICENSE](LICENSE) file for details.